 - Most of us are not traveling to get to campus after living in another community

 - It is our expectation that employees are aware of and will abide by the Titan Pledge and community recommendations related to COVID.

 - We expect that employees are not engaged in risky behavior.

 Q: If I want to be COVID tested, where can I go?

 A: Please check the McLean County Health Department website for information about

-or consult with your healthcare provider.
+testing at the Interstate Center or consult with your healthcare provider.
 IWU Blue Cross/Blue Shield will cover

 the cost of testing for covered employees.